armlabstanford/NextBestSense/README.md

 [![ArXiv](https://img.shields.io/badge/Arxiv-Next_Best_Sense-red)](https://arxiv.org/abs/2410.04680)

 This repo houses the core code for Next Best Sense, the first work that autonomously and intelligently creates a scene for robot manipulators in Gaussian Splatting!
-We exclusively use Docker for this work, which allows for self-contained code.
+Avoid the manually selecting poses, and let the robot do it for you in few views.

 ![image](https://github.com/user-attachments/assets/c1361381-66ef-4cb9-a3ca-0bf815b86a12)

 ## Quick Start and Setup

+We exclusively use Docker for this work, which allows for self-contained code.
 The pipeline has been tested on Ubuntu 22.04.
 To avoid installation pains and dependency conflicts, we have a publicly available Dockerfile that includes everything [here](https://hub.docker.com/r/peasant98/active-touch-gs).

 To pull from Docker, run